tdw535/TwoLayerFlowVisual/ideas/plan.md

 - [x] Get a button in html that will call the cpp function

+- [ ] Get simple visualizer working using D3-3D (look into three.js and webgl too if time permits)

+- [ ] Figure out how to use node modules with the express server

 - [ ] Get cpp result to show value inside html element

-- [ ] Get a visualizer in html working

 - [ ] Get a basic html template down that looks okay